Noemia Ventura Purcell

-My name is Noemia Ventura Purcell and I offer long and short term, individual counselling in Central Bristol.
-I am a member of the British Association for Counselling and Psychotherapy (BACP) and I was trained as a Person-Centred Counsellor (FdSc in Counselling), which means that I use a humanistic approach.
+I offer individual counselling sessions in person and online via Zoom and Microsoft teams.
+I am a registered member of the British Association for Counselling and Psychotherapy (MBACP) and I was trained as a Person-Centred Counsellor, which means that I use a humanistic approach.
 As a person-centred counsellor, my role is not to direct, instruct or to give advice to my clients.
 My aim is to listen attentively, in confidence, and to be non-judgemental.
 I offer personal support to enable my clients to explore their inner-selves and their feelings in order to help them to achieve personal growth.

-My counselling approach is collaborative, which can help individuals with a wide range of issues such as, pre and post-natal depression, stress and anxiety, loss and grief, life transitions, trauma, depression, self harm and suicidal thoughts, lack of confidence and low self-esteem.
+My counselling approach is collaborative, which can help individuals with a wide range of issues such as, anxiety, depression, pre and post-natal depression, relationships, loss and grief, life transitions, trauma, self-harm and suicidal thoughts, lack of confidence and low self-esteem.

 Counselling provides a confidential and safe space to talk about anything that may be worrying you, and can often help you to understand more about the difficult or troubling thoughts that can be a common experience at any time in our lives.